Sad-States/NationStatesBattleSim/README.md

 #Contact

 Questions or Comments?
-Direct them to ghostlyBanjo@gmail.com
+Direct them to sad.states@gmail.com

-I'm also online most of the day on #NSBS at webchat.esper.net
+I'm also online most of the day on #NSBS or #Audaxia at webchat.esper.net

+Now maintained by Sad-States with the permission of Articalla.